EvadeDroid: A Practical Evasion Attack on Machine Learning for Black-box Android Malware Detection: Background

 \section{Background}

-In this section, we provide a brief overview of the relevant concepts used in our paper.
-This include ML-based Android malware detection, structure of Android apps, types of manipulations for Android-based AML, $n$-grams, and Random Search.
+In this section, we present a concise overview of \ha{of the fundamental backgrounds relevant to Android evasion attacks.} This encompasses the structure of Android apps, ML-based Android malware detection, \ha{and the adversarial transformations used for generating Android adversarial malware}.